tejadaR/AREA/README.md

  - **Pre-processing**: Filters out null data and discards irrelevant columns.
  - **Feature engineering**: Extracts relevant features based on given data (Eg: landing speed from array of positions and epoch times).
  - **Optional hyper-parameter tuning using grid-search**: accuracy of each subset measured using cross-validation.
- - **From-scratch implementation of A* **: A* search algorithm is implemented by manipulating the data with custom functions and domain-specific constraints, to account for landing behavior and the airports' intrinsic properties.
+ - **From-scratch implementation of A\* search**: A\* search algorithm is implemented by manipulating the data with custom functions and domain-specific constraints, to account for landing behavior and the airports' intrinsic properties.
  - **Output**: run information (feature importances, airport info, random forest info, and optimization info) is written to files with a run ID number.

 AREA handles pre-processing, testing and training tasks asynchronously by using Scala [Futures](http://docs.scala-lang.org/overviews/core/futures.html), **allowing users to concurrently train, load and view different models.**